Become a sustainable Concordian

 Zero Waste Concordia

 Concordia is in the midst of planning for ambitious waste reduction and diversion performance through its Zero Waste Concordia program.
-You can help make a dent on landfill waste by composting, reusing, and recycling coffee cups.
-Or submit your own waste-busting idea to the program.
+You can help make a dent on landfill waste by composting, reusing and recycling coffee cups.

 If you’re organizing a back-to-school event, make sure your participants don’t leave with a disposable coffee cup.
 Learn how to organize a sustainable event.